sleede/fab-manager/doc/environment.md

 This parameter concerns events, plans, user's avatars, projects and steps of projects.
 If this parameter is not specified the maximum size allowed will be 2MB.

+    DISK_SPACE_MB_ALERT

+Threshold in MB of the minimum free disk space available on the current mount point.
+The check will run every weeks and if the threshold is exceeded, an alert will be sent to every administrators.

     ADMIN_EMAIL, ADMIN_PASSWORD

 Credentials for the first admin user created when seeding the project. (not present in application.yml because they are only used once when running the database seed with the command `rake db:seed`)